Optics and atomic physics

 To qualify for admission to the master's programme the average grade for the specialization in the bachelor's degree should be at least equivalent to a C in the Norwegian grade system.

-The specialization optics and atomic physics within the Master's Programme in Physics will not be offered to international students.
+The specialization optics and atomic physics within the Master's Programme in Physics is not offered to applicants from outside the European Union/EEA and Switzerland.

 For more information about the application procedure for students residing in Norway (with Norwegian ID-number) please see: